Yes again, this June we will be taking an LCV crew to Greece for some sun, singing and relaxation! Come and join us.

 Lunch:

 Many people buy supplies and eat a picnic lunch in the garden of the Villa, at the large picnic tables or on the small terraces outside ground floor rooms.
-There's a supermarket 5 minutes' walk away that stocks a wide range of fresh food, wines, beers, soft drinks and water as well as household goods, from shampoo and suntan lotion to flip flops and pool inflatables.
+There's a supermarket a few minutes' walk away that stocks a wide range of fresh food, wines, beers, soft drinks and water as well as household goods, from shampoo and suntan lotion to flip flops and pool inflatables.
 There are also 2 bakeries within a short walk.
 The supermarket closes every day at 1.30pm and reopens in the evening.
 Lots of the shops in town do the same.

 Afternoons: